We may earn money or products from the companies mentioned in this post.

 This is a pretty sweet gig and if you don’t know how you want to volunteer, I suggest you think about being a key caller.
 Key callers receive a block of FRG members, typically around 20.
 They contact the members at semi regular intervals to verify their contact information.
 This keeps the roster up to date.
 It ensures that information is able to get to family members and it keeps the roster as up to date as possible for mission essential contact.
 In case of emergency, Key callers notify family members in a rapid manner.

 Our key callers do routine “call downs” every 3 months.
 We give them a week to complete (more than enough time, I do my list in an hour).
 During deployment it’s monthly.
 So overall, not a huge commitment.
-We try to distribute key callers by platoon, so we have 2 key callers per platoon and they split the family members within it.
+We try to distribute key callers by platoon, so we use 2 key callers per platoon and they split the family members within it.
 We try to keep them as people within the area so that if anything crazy arises we can have quick access to them.

 General Family Readiness Group Volunteer-

 General FRG volunteers are the backbone of the Family Readiness Group.
 This is also the easiest way to volunteer.
 No long-term commitments and specific one time tasks.
 Picking up pizza for an FRG meeting, manning a fundraiser table at the battalion cookout, taking Santa photos at the company christmas party, the list goes on.
 There are so many ways that you can be a general Family Readiness Group volunteer.
-By volunteering to do these types of jobs you take such a weight off the FRG leader!
+By volunteering to do these types of jobs you take such a weight off the Family Readiness Group leader!
 The FRG leader does a bit of everything and these volunteers make their jobs so much easier.
 Anyone can volunteer, the more the merrier!

 More Ways to Volunteer